lsst-dm/dm_dev_guide/stack/platforms.rst

 We regularly test the following platforms in addition to the baseline platform:

-* macOS Big Sur (11.0);
+* macOS Monterey (12.x);
-* macOS Catalina (10.15).
+* macOS Ventura (13.x).

-See https://ci.lsst.codes for the current list of regularly-tested platforms.
+See https://rubin-ci.slac.stanford.edu/blue for the current list of regularly-tested platforms.
 (The "osx" platform there for the "stack-os-matrix" job randomly chooses a Big Sur or Catalina machine for each execution to limit load.)

 .. _platforms-environment: